JoshKarpel/JoshKarpel/README.md

 [Morgridge Institute for Research](https://morgridge.org/) /
 [Center for High-Throughput Computing](http://chtc.cs.wisc.edu/).
-I facilitated high-throughput computing projects, particularly ones that involve machine learning, image processing, and/or Python.
+I facilitated high-throughput computing projects that involved machine learning, image processing, and Python.
 I also helped maintain the
 [HTCondor Python Bindings](https://htcondor.readthedocs.io/en/latest/apis/python-bindings/index.html)
 and worked on projects like [HTMap](https://htmap.readthedocs.io/en/latest/).
+Before that,
+I got a PhD in Physics at the University of Wisconsin-Madison in the Yavuz Group, working on simulating interactions between quantum systems and high-power lasers.

 #### Interests